conmaol/maglocunus/AI/NeuralNets/RussellNorvig1995-19.md

 §2.1.
 A neural network is composed of nodes/units connected by (numerically) weighted links:
 - The weights are the primary means of long-term storage.
-- Learning usually involved updating the weights.
+- Learning usually involves updating the weights.
 - Input and output units are connected to the external environment.
 - The weights are modified to bring the network’s input/output behaviour more into line with that of the environment producing the inputs.

 §2.2.
-In theory, each unit does a local computation based on inputs from its neighbours, without the need for any global control.
+In theory, each unit does a <mark>local computation</mark> based on inputs from its neighbours, without the need for any global control.
 - In practice, neural networks are implemented in software and hence use synchronous control to update all the units in a fixed sequence.

 §2.3.
 To build a neural network for a task: